 The Carthaginian project in Hispania was influenced, even modelled, on the Hellenistic monarchies of the period.
 However, Carthaginian expansion in Hispania was an undertaking of the state.
 The family of Hamilcar Barca certainly aimed to accumulate the prestige, power and wealth with which to dominate the factional politics of the Carthaginian republic, but this should not be understood to mean that the Barcids established themselves as pseudo-monarchs in a province that was autonomous from their home government.

 David has previously studied at both the University of Melbourne and Monash completing a Masters’ Degree in Public Policy and Management.
 He spent many years working for the Labour Party and the TWU before becoming a Federal Senator and later a member of the House of Representatives.
 In 2018 he resigned from the House of Representatives and in October 2021 became a Senior Fellow of the Australian Strategic Policy Institute (ASPI) and has been appointed to the Victorian Defence Council and the advisory board of NIOA.
 David is now studying for a PhD in ancient history and archaeology at the University of Melbourne.

 Post Office Boxes

-General Correspondence Address PO Box 203, Carlton Vic 3053.
+General Correspondence and Artefact subscription enquiries: PO Box 203, Carlton VIC 3053.